 Gannavaram, Andhra Pradesh

-Our project in Gannavaram opened in 1997 and now provides a home, food, education and all the health care needs for 80 Dalit orphans and other poor children who would otherwise be left in desperate need.
+Our project in Gannavaram opened in 1997 and now provides a home, food, education and all the health care needs for 80 children from some of the poorest backgrounds.

 We run regular trips to our children’s home here in beautiful rural India and are always looking for volunteers who share our love of children and are willing to get involved.